At our share house you live alongside the landlords, who are a married couple.

 ※includes electricity and water rates.

-※If you join the cleaning rota for shared spaces, the service fee is ¥1,000 per month
+※If you join the cleaning rota for shared spaces, the common fee is reducted by ¥2,000 per month

 ※Rental period - minimum of one month.

-※Rent fee is paid on or before the 1st of a month.
+※Rent is paid on or before the 1st of a month by bank transfer.

 If you value your privacy and need to concentrate, you can keep your distance and when you want to interact with people, you can socialise in a large and comfortable communal space.
 It’ s a share house but, with a homestay feel!